minio/directpv/docs/troubleshooting.md

 * The drive is in-use swap partition.
 * The drive is a CDROM.

-Check last column of `discover --all` command output to what conditions are met.
-Resolve the conditions and retry again.
+Check the last column of the `discover --all` command output to see what condition(s) exclude the drive.
+Resolve the conditions and try again.

 ### Do you support SAN, NAS, iSCSI, network drives etc.,?
 DirectPV is meant for high performance local volumes with Direct Attached Storage.
-We do not recommend any remote drives which may lead to poor performance.
+We do not recommend any remote drives, as remote drives may lead to poor performance.

 ### Do you support LVM, Linux RAID, Hardware RAID, Software RAID etc.,?
 It works, but we strongly recommend to use raw devices for better performance.